Organization for Security and Co-operation in Europe: Chairmanship

-The CiO is assisted by the previous and incoming chairpersons-in-office; the three of them together constitute the OSCE Troika.
-The CiO nominates Personal Representatives – experts in fields of priority for the CiO.
+The CiO is assisted by the previous and incoming chairmen-in-office; the three of them together constitute the OSCE Troika.
+The CiO nominates personal representatives – experts in fields of priority for the CiO.
 The origin of the institution lies with the Charter of Paris for a New Europe (1990), and the Helsinki Document (1992) formally institutionalized this function.

-The OSCE Chair for 2022 was Poland, with Zbigniew Rau serving as Chairperson-in-Office.
-The Chair for 2023 is North Macedonia represented by Bujar Osmani as Chairperson-in-Office.
+The OSCE chair for 2022 was Poland, with Zbigniew Rau serving as chairman-in-office.
+The chair for 2023 was North Macedonia, represented by Bujar Osmani as chairman-in-office.

 Chairmanship history

-Chairmanship of the OSCE is held by a member state on a calendar-year basis, with the minister for foreign affairs of that state performing the function of Chairperson-in-Office.
+Chairmanship of the OSCE is held by a member state on a calendar-year basis, with the minister for foreign affairs of that state performing the function of chairman-in-office.
 The table below shows the holders since 1991.
+Estonia was due to hold the chairmanship in 2024, however, this was not approved following objections from Russia and Belarus.

-Secretary General
+Secretary general

-While the Chairperson-in-Office is the OSCE's most senior official, on a day-to-day basis the Secretary General is the OSCE's chief administrative officer and can, when requested by the Chairmanship, serve as a representative of the Chairperson-in-Office.
-Since the establishment of the office in 1992, Secretary Generals have been:
+While the chairman-in-office is the OSCE's most senior official, on a day-to-day basis the secretary general is the OSCE's chief administrative officer and can, when requested by the chairmanship, serve as a representative of the chairman-in-office.
+Since the establishment of the office in 1992, the secretaries general have been: